profplump/MacOS/PhotosSnapshot/Readme.md

 `PhotosSnapshot --append -b 2023-01-11_12-13-14 /Volumes/BackupDisk/Snapshots`

-This will reprocess the existing snapshot by adding new assets and retrying any missing resources.
-It will not modify (nor verify) any existing files.
+This will reprocess an existing snapshot by adding new assets and retrying any missing resources.
+It will not modify (nor verify) any existing resources.

 --